Saints starting receivers Thomas, Sanders miss practice

 The Saints’ third starting receiver, Tre’Quan Smith, is healthy.

-Last week, New Orleans had two other receivers on the active roster: Deonte Harris and Marques Calloway.
+Last week, New Orleans had two other receivers on the active roster: Deonte Harris and Marquez Callaway.
 Harris was an All-Pro returner as a rookie last season and his play in training camp, along with comments by Payton, have foreshadowed a growing role in the offense for him this season.

 “He could have had more touches and more involvement (in the offense) a year ago,” Payton said last week.

-Calloway is an undrafted rookie out of Tennessee.
+Callaway is an undrafted rookie out of Tennessee.

 The club could choose to activate any of several receivers from its practice squad, including Bennie Fowler, Austin Carr, Juwan Johnson and Lil’Jordan Humphrey.